Income Protection for Self-Employed

 Before we dive into the specifics of insurance as a self-employed contractor, it’s helpful to understand the basics.
 Income protection– sometimes referred to as IP – is a special type of life insurance product that may cover a portion of your income if you’re unable to work due to injury or illness.
 It can cover up to 70% of your income for the length of time specified in your policy, known as a benefit period.

 If you’re an independent contractor, self-employed or a small business owner, you might not be able to rely on paid annual leave or personal leave to get you through periods when you’re not able to work.
-Having income protection can provide you with peace of mind, especially if you and your family relies on your income to cover monthly expenses.
+Having income protection can provide you with peace of mind, especially if you and your family rely on your income to cover monthly expenses.

 Income protection insurance can protect you by: